AlejandroKantor/modelBenchmarking/README.md

 # modelBenchmarking

-This repository contains the program *modelBenchmarking.R* which allows for the comparison of performance of several supervised models on a data set with predetermined target explanatory variables.
+This repository contains the program *modelBenchmarking.R* which allows for the comparison of performance of several supervised models on a data set with predetermined target and explanatory variables.
 See [./documentation/documentation.pdf][doc] for more information.

 ## Main Files